Top Consumer Choice

 While this can be a helpful option for some homeowners, often providing lower interest rates, it also presents a risk if you are unable to make payments, since the lender can then foreclose on your property.

-It is a common thought and suggestion that you should pay 20 percent down on a house.
+You might have heard before that you must pay 20 percent down on a house.
 While this can be beneficial for lowering your monthly mortgage payments, it may not be a realistic option for all homebuyers.

 In many cases, first-time homebuyers pay approximately 7 percent down, and there are loan program options, such as FHA loans or VA loans, that require as little as 3 percent down, or even 0 percent down (VA loans and USDA loans).

 A good rule of thumb is to make the highest down payment you reasonably can because it can make payments more manageable in the future.
-However, if you aren't able to pay 20 percent down, there are other options available to you.
+However, if you aren't able to pay 20 percent down, there is no need to panic, there are other options available.

-Many lenders offer mortgage refinancing services, allowing you to secure a lower interest rate, which could save you hundreds of dollars each month in mortgage payments.
+Many lenders offer mortgage refinancing services, allowing you to secure a lower interest rate or later loan terms, which could save you hundreds of dollars each month in mortgage payments.